How to perform stability testing with OCCT on CPU, GPU, RAM, and PSU

-When we talk about putting a PC to the test to check if it's stable, there's one name that comes up time and again: OCCT.
-It was born years ago as a utility that combined stress testing and monitoring in one place, and today it remains a reference because it allows you to verify, with great precision, the stability of your PC.
-CPU, GPU, memory and even the power supply.
+When we talk about putting a PC through its paces to test its stability, one name comes up time and again: OCCT.
+It was created years ago as a utility that combined stress testing and monitoring in one place, and today it remains a benchmark because it allows for highly accurate verification of the stability of the CPU, GPU, memory, and even the power supply.

-OCCT, short for Overclock Checking Tool, began its journey in 2003 as a personal project with a very clear idea: to avoid having to open two different programs to simultaneously stress and monitor the system.
-Over time, the interface has been refined, tests have been added, and its sensor reading engine has been strengthened, so that today it is a very practical tool for both overclocked computers and PCs at factory frequencies that need a health check. fast and reliable.
+OCCT, short for Overclock Checking Tool, began in 2003 as a personal project with a very clear goal: to avoid having to open two different programs to stress-test and monitor the system simultaneously.
+Over time, the interface has been refined, tests have been added, and its sensor reading engine has been strengthened, making it a very practical tool today for both overclocked systems and PCs running at stock frequencies that need a quick and reliable health check.

 What is OCCT and why is it still so useful?

-OCCT is a testing and monitoring suite that condenses into a single panel what you would normally do with multiple applications.
-You can run tests for the processor, memory, graphics card, and power supply, all while the program draws real-time graphs of temperatures, voltages, frequencies, and load.
-The moment you start a test, another monitoring window appears with sensor readings from the motherboard and components, allowing you to see if something is tripping before it's too late.
-That "all-in-one" approach explains why has become basic to validate stability after changes of hardware or performance adjustments.
+OCCT is a testing and monitoring suite that condenses into a single panel what you would normally do with several applications.
+You can run tests for your processor, memory, graphics card, and power supply, all while the program displays real-time graphs of temperatures, voltages, frequencies, and load.
+The moment you start a test, another monitoring window appears with readings from motherboard and component sensors, allowing you to see if anything goes wrong before it's too late.
+This "all-in-one" approach explains why it has become essential for validating stability after hardware changes or performance adjustments.

 Unlike other utilities, OCCT groups its options into thematic tabs: CPU:OCCT, CPU:Linpack, GPU:3D, GPU:Memtest, and Power Supply.
-Each one stresses differently and is designed to find specific problems: CPU instability, GPU artifacts, graphics card memory errors, or insufficient power supply delivery.
-This segmentation helps to precisely diagnose where the system is failing when a hang or crash occurs. instead of going blindly.
+Each tab stresses the system differently and is designed to find specific problems: CPU instability, GPU artifacts, graphics card memory errors, or insufficient power delivery from the power supply.
+This segmentation helps to accurately diagnose where the system is failing when a crash or blue screen occurs, instead of searching blindly.

 History and evolution: from university project to polished tool

-The monitoring engine has been updated to recognize more hardware and fix known bugs, such as incorrect core detection (that typical case of seeing three out of four).
-Since then, OCCT includes five main tests (CPU:OCCT, CPU:Linpack, GPU:3D, GPU:Memtest, and Power Supply), eliminating the need to resort to a collection of disparate programs. to cover all critical parts.
+The monitoring engine was updated to recognize more hardware and fix known bugs, such as incorrect core detection (that typical case of seeing three out of four).
+Since then, OCCT includes five main tests (CPU:OCCT, CPU:Linpack, GPU:3D, GPU:Memtest, and Power Supply), eliminating the need for a collection of disparate programs to cover all the critical components.

 Test Panels: How OCCT is Organized

 The program's tabs are organized by component or load type.
-CPU:OCCT is the flagship test for overall CPU and RAM stability; CPU:Linpack is used to generate extreme heat and push cooling to its limits; GPU:3D stresses the core and VRAM by rendering a scene continuously; and Power Supply simultaneously stresses the CPU and GPU to measure the power supply's endurance.
-When you start the test, OCCT can run in automatic mode: you choose the duration in hours and minutes, and the program adds a monitoring window before and after the test. to capture the behavior of Boot and cooling.
+CPU:OCCT is the flagship test for overall CPU and RAM stability; CPU:Linpack is used to generate extreme heat and push cooling systems to their limits; GPU:3D stresses the core and VRAM by continuously rendering a scene; and Power Supply simultaneously stresses the CPU and GPU to measure the power supply's resistance.
+When starting the test, OCCT can run in automatic mode: you choose the duration in hours and minutes, and the program adds a monitoring window before and after the test to capture startup and cooling behavior.

-The configuration is tab-specific.
-In CPU, you can define whether the test runs in 32 or 64 bits, the size of the data set to be loaded into memory, the threads to use, and whether you want to enable AVX instructions.
-In GPU:3D, select DirectX version, resolution (native monitor recommended), whether to go full screen, FPS limit, visual error detection, and shader complexity.
-On Power Supply, the program alternates between high CPU and GPU loads, even with 3D scene animation, to increase the power draw on the PSU and detect falls or instability.
+The settings are specific to each tab.
+In CPU, you can define whether the test runs in 32-bit or 64-bit mode, the size of the dataset to be loaded into memory, the number of threads to use, and whether to enable AVX instructions.
+In GPU:3D, you select the DirectX version , resolution (the monitor's native resolution is recommended), whether to run in full screen, the FPS limit, visual error detection, and shader complexity.
+In Power Supply, the program alternates between heavy CPU and GPU loads, even with 3D scene animation, to increase the power demands on the PSU and detect drops or instability.

 CPU:OCCT, the key test for system stability

-The CPU:OCCT test is designed to uncover stability issues in less time and with a more reasonable thermal load than other tests.
-If you intend to validate a 24/7 overclock or undervolt, it's common to let it run for 1 to 2 hours; however, many errors will surface in the first 5-10 minutes if there's a serious problem.
-The size of the data set plays a role: the larger the data, the more accurate the test. more RAM involved and more chances to emerge voltage control errors or latencies.
+The CPU:OCCT benchmark is designed to uncover stability issues faster and with a more reasonable thermal load than other benchmarks.
+If you intend to validate a 24/7 overclock or undervolt, it's common to run it for 1 to 2 hours; however, many errors will surface within the first 5-10 minutes if there's a serious problem.
+The size of the dataset matters: the larger the dataset, the more RAM is involved , and the greater the likelihood of detecting voltage control errors or latency issues.

-You can also adjust the number of threads to see if the instability only occurs under full load or even in scenarios with less parallelism.
-And if you want to go all out, enable AVX to simulate heavy content creation or computation loads, knowing that power consumption and temperatures will rise, which helps validate your cooling solution.
+You can also adjust the number of threads to see if instability only occurs under full load or even in scenarios with less parallelism.
+And if you want to go all out, enable AVX to simulate heavy content creation or computational workloads, knowing that power consumption and temperatures will increase, which helps validate your cooling solution.

 CPU:Linpack, when the goal is to heat to the maximum

-Linpack (the mathematical library for linear algebra operations) is the classic floating-point CPU power test.
-In OCCT, it's used as a profile that puts the processor at maximum heat, generally exceeding temperatures in other tests.
-It's ideal for seeing if the heatsink, pump, or fans are holding up, but it's not the best for detecting all system logic stability errors, since its load pattern doesn't always trigger errors. the same conditions as actual use.
+Linpack (the mathematical library for linear algebra operations) is the classic floating-point CPU performance test.
+In OCCT, it's used as a profile that pushes the processor to its maximum operating temperature, generally exceeding the temperatures of other tests.
+It's ideal for seeing if the heatsink, pump, or fans can handle the load, but it's not the best for detecting all the system's logical stability errors, since its load pattern doesn't always replicate the same real-world usage conditions.

-In this tab you can choose the Linpack version and the memory size to use, as well as whether or not to enable logical CPUs (SMT/HyperThreading).
-If you feel more comfortable after running CPU:OCCT, running Linpack for a while will give you a snapshot of the worst-case thermal scenario; if you see strange spikes or aggressive throttling here, it's a good time to check the thermal paste, fan curve, or... overly cheerful voltages.
+In this tab, you can choose the Linpack version and memory size to use, as well as enable or disable logical CPUs (SMT/HyperThreading).
+If running CPU:OCCT makes you feel more confident, running Linpack for a while will give you a picture of the worst-case thermal scenario; if you see strange spikes or aggressive throttling, it's a good time to check the thermal paste, fan curve, or any excessively high voltages.

 GPU:3D and GPU:Memtest, stress for the graphics card and its memory

 OCCT's GPU:3D tab continuously renders a complex scene to stress both the GPU core and VRAM.
-You can set the resolution, enable full screen, and enable error detection to hunt for artifacts or calculation errors.
-The load is reminiscent of Furmark-type tests, but with its own criteria and without the historical risks that Furmark had if configured incorrectly.
-Even so, it's a very tough test, capable of raising temperatures above any game. especially in high ambient heat.
+You can set the resolution, enable fullscreen mode, and enable error detection to catch artifacts or calculation errors.
+The load is reminiscent of FurMark benchmarks, but with its own criteria and without the historical risks associated with FurMark if configured incorrectly; even so, it's a very demanding test, capable of raising temperatures above those of any game, especially in high ambient temperatures.

-OCCT also integrates a specific test for GPU memory (GPU:Memtest).
-This is used to detect errors in the VRAM, very useful when you receive a new or refurbished card and want to ensure that the memory doesn't show defects in read/write patterns.
-It's perfect for quality control, but it's not always the definitive test for validating graphics card overclocks, because an OC that passes Memtest could fail under certain shader combinations or 3D loads. very particular.
+OCCT also includes a specific test for GPU memory (GPU:Memtest).
+This test detects errors in the VRAM, which is very useful when you receive a new or refurbished card and want to ensure the memory doesn't exhibit read/write pattern defects.
+It's perfect for quality control, but it's not always the definitive test for validating graphics card overclocks, because an overclock that passes Memtest could fail under certain shader combinations or very specific 3D loads.

 Power Supply: Testing the power supply

 This is one of OCCT's most unique features.
-The PSU test runs simultaneous CPU and GPU loads to force power surges that expose low-power or unstable power supplies.
-In practice, the program not only makes the 3D scene move, but also renders, adding load variations and forcing the power supply to respond quickly.
-If there's a serious problem, the PSU can activate protections and shut down the system; in the worst case, poor-quality hardware can fail with an unpleasant light show, so it's best to use this test wisely. under supervision.
+The PSU test runs simultaneous CPU and GPU loads to force power spikes that reveal power supplies with low reserve capacity or unstable regulation.
+In practice, the program makes the 3D scene move while it's being rendered, adding load variations and forcing the power supply to respond quickly.
+If there's a serious problem, the PSU may activate protection circuits and shut down the system; in the worst-case scenario, poor-quality hardware can fail with an unpleasant "light show," so it's best to use this test responsibly and under supervision.

-For those who reuse a power supply in a new setup, or who have purchased a reconditioned unit, this test provides a fairly clear picture of its response.
-It doesn't replace a laboratory bench with specific instruments, but for a home user or a technician who needs a quick reading, brings a lot of value.
+For those reusing a power supply in a new setup, or who have purchased a refurbished unit, this test provides a fairly clear picture of its response.
+It doesn't replace a laboratory bench with specialized instruments, but for a home user or a technician who needs a quick reading, it offers significant value.

 Monitoring and graphics: seeing is believing

-In addition to pure stress, OCCT excels at data presentation.
-Its graphics allow you to activate or hide parameters (temperatures, voltages, RPM, consumption, frequencies) so that the display is not a mess.
-At the bottom of each panel, the sensors are listed with their current, minimum, and maximum values, and at the end of the tests, you can download very illustrative PNG reports with the curves for each CPU core, each GPU, and voltage variations, now including a second line that reflects the data.
-CPU usage or FPS during the test.
+Beyond pure stress testing, OCCT excels in data presentation.
+Its graphs allow you to show or hide parameters (temperatures, voltages, RPM, power consumption, frequencies) to prevent clutter.
+At the bottom of each panel, the sensors are listed with their current, minimum, and maximum values, and at the end of the tests, you can download highly illustrative PNG reports with curves for each CPU core, each GPU, and voltage variations, now including a second line that reflects CPU usage or FPS during the test.

 In the free version, detailed reports are available for the first five tests and are permanently unlocked with a license.
-This format is extremely convenient for documenting customer setups or comparing settings between runs, and if you place OCCT on a second screen while working, the live value tables become your best ally.
+This format is incredibly convenient for documenting client setups or comparing settings between runs, and if you place OCCT on a second screen while you work, the live value tables become your best friend.

 Download, portability and licensing model

-The user experience feels designed for the user: a well-organized Spanish interface, clear modules, and contextual help, and it makes it easy maintain and optimize your PC.
+The user experience feels designed for the user: a well-crafted Spanish interface, clear modules and contextual help, and it makes it easy to maintain and optimize your PC.

 Recommended configuration according to objective

-For general CPU and memory stability, prioritize the CPU:OCCT tab with medium or large data size, all threads, and test with AVX enabled if your use case requires it (editing, compute, etc.).
-An hour is usually a good starting point, although if errors occur within 10 minutes, you'll have saved time.
-If you're looking for maximum thermal stress, add a session with CPU:Linpack and observe temperatures and possible drops due to throttling, because that's where you can see if the cooling is working. is at the level.
+For general CPU and memory stability, prioritize the CPU:OCCT tab with medium or large data sizes, all threads, and test with AVX enabled if your use case requires it (editing, computing, etc.).
+An hour is usually a good starting point, although if errors appear within 10 minutes, you'll have saved time.
+If you're looking for maximum thermal stress, add a session with CPU:Linpack and observe temperatures and any drops due to throttling, as this will show whether the cooling is adequate.

 For the GPU, run GPU:3D at native resolution, full screen, and with error detection enabled.
-If you want to simulate a more realistic thermal limit, set an FPS cap; if you're aiming for maximum throttling, leave it uncapped.
-Complement this with GPU:Memtest to check the VRAM, which is especially useful when you've reached memory frequencies or when you're about to deliver a card to a client and need to. certify your status.
+If you want to simulate a more realistic thermal limit, set an FPS cap; if your goal is to push it to the limit, leave it uncapped.
+Supplement this with GPU:Memtest to check the VRAM, which is especially useful when you've adjusted memory frequencies or when you're delivering a card to a customer and need to certify its condition.

 Safety tips and best practices

-Stress tests are no joke: they can cause protective shutdowns and even damage if the hardware is faulty.
-Use an aggressive ventilation profile during testing, check that the airflow is correct, and avoid long sessions in summer if the room is very hot, as the GPU can reach unrealistic figures compared to everyday use.
-Always monitor the temperature and voltage panel; if anything is out of the ordinary, stop the test.
-The PSU tab, in particular, should be used with caution, as it can reveal the seams of a fair source.
+Stress tests are not a game: they can cause protective shutdowns and even damage if there's faulty hardware.
+Use an aggressive fan profile during tests, check that airflow is adequate, and avoid long sessions in the summer if the room is very hot, because the GPU can reach unrealistic temperatures compared to everyday use.
+Always monitor the temperature and voltage panel; if anything seems out of the ordinary, stop the test.
+The PSU tab, in particular, should be used with caution, as it can expose the weaknesses of a weak power supply.

-Also remember that OCCT allows monitoring before and after each test, so you can identify spikes at the start and see how long it takes the system to stabilize at the end.
-This is a very useful detail for detecting lazy pumps in liquid AIOs or fans with poorly configured curves that don't respond in a timely manner. in the event of a peak load.
+Remember that OCCT also allows monitoring before and after each test, so you can identify spikes at the beginning and see how long the system takes to stabilize at the end.
+This is a very useful feature for detecting sluggish pumps in AIO liquid coolers or fans with poorly configured curves that don't respond in time to a load spike.

 OCCT for newly built, refurbished, or overclocked PCs

-If you've just built a system, OCCT helps you detect defective parts before shipping.
-A CPU:OCCT, GPU:3D, and GPU:Memtest cycle, followed by a brief PSU test, will give you a clear picture.
-For refurbished systems or systems with used parts (mainly power supplies), the Power Supply test lets you decide if the unit is worth continuing in service.
-And if you overclock, OCCT is your ally for consolidating "24/7" profiles, checking that voltages aren't too low (or too high) and that the system doesn't crash under load. that a video game may not reveal.
+If you've just built a PC, OCCT helps you detect faulty components before you ship it.
+A cycle of CPU:OCCT, GPU:3D, and GPU:Memtest, followed by a brief PSU test, will give you a clear picture.
+For refurbished systems or those with used parts (especially power supplies), the Power Supply test lets you decide if the unit is worth keeping.
+And if you overclock, OCCT is your ally for consolidating "24/7" profiles, ensuring that voltages aren't too low (or too high) and that the system won't crash under loads that a game might not reveal.

-Undervolters will appreciate the ability to adjust threads, AVX, and data size, as it allows you to draw the stability boundary with some granularity.
-If your version doesn't show exactly the same options as older guides recommend (e.g., "dataset size: none/small/medium/large"), use the available sizes and prioritize CPU:OCCT when the goal is logical stability, and CPU+RAM (if yours presents it as a separate tab) to intensify the memory role.
-If in doubt, run both and compare where they appear. mistakes first.
+Those who undervolt will appreciate the ability to adjust threads, AVX, and data size, as it allows for granular control over stability.
+If your version doesn't display the exact same options recommended in older guides (for example, "dataset size: none/small/medium/large"), use the available sizes and prioritize CPU:OCCT when the goal is logical stability, and CPU+RAM (if your version presents it as a separate tab) to enhance memory management.
+If in doubt, run both and compare where errors appear first.

 Practical comparison with other tools

-If you're coming from Open Hardware Monitor and find it sparse, OCCT is practically the opposite in terms of features: full monitoring plus battery stress, all within a modern interface and with graphical reports.
-Many enthusiasts use games to validate stability, but few apps They "push" as hard as OCCT.
-Compared to Furmark, OCCT opts for a very demanding load design without falling into the risks of historical configurations that have compromised poorly protected GPUs; even so, the GPU test is conclusive, and the PSU test unique in its kind without external hardware.
+If you're coming from Open Hardware Monitor and find it lacking, OCCT is practically the opposite in terms of features: comprehensive monitoring plus a stress test, all within a modern interface and with graphical reports.
+Many enthusiasts use games to validate stability, but few apps push it as hard as OCCT.
+Compared to Furmark, OCCT opts for a very demanding load design without resorting to the risks of historical configurations that compromised poorly protected GPUs; even so, the GPU test is impressive, and the PSU test is unique without external hardware.

 Parameters and functions not to be overlooked

-– 32/64-bit mode in CPU tests: useful for reproducing specific conditions or legacy compatibility. – DirectX and fullscreen selection in GPU:3D: important if you want a load similar to modern games. – Error detection in GPU:3D: activate this box to hunt down artifacts and calculation errors. – FPS limit: helps control temperature and noise if you only want to validate stability without pushing the graphics card to an extreme thermal scenario. – 10-second countdown per test in the free edition: if you are going to play many rounds, consider the license to save time and unlock unlimited reports.
+– 32/64-bit mode in CPU tests: useful for replicating specific conditions or older compatibility. – DirectX selection and fullscreen in GPU:3D: important if you want a load similar to modern games. – Error detection in GPU:3D: enable this option to catch artifacts and calculation errors. – FPS limit: helps control temperature and noise if you only want to validate stability without pushing the graphics card to extreme thermal limits. – 10-second countdown per test in the free edition: if you plan to run many rounds, consider upgrading to the license to save time and unlock unlimited reports.

-The Spanish interface, the help module, the extra CPU/FPS line in the graphs, and the subtitles with the test configuration are all quality touches.
-Added to this is the updated sensor engine (with better hardware detection and bug fixes), which makes the experience more robust and the data you see responds with precision. less lag and more precision.
+The Spanish interface, the help module, the extra CPU/FPS line in the graphs, and the subtitles with the test settings are all quality touches.
+Combined with the updated sensor engine (with improved hardware detection and bug fixes), they make for a more robust experience and ensure the data you see responds with less delay and greater accuracy.

 Suggested procedure for a complete stability test

-If you detect errors in any of the OCCT phases, take note of the tab and the exact configuration (included in the graph subtitles).
-Adjust voltages, frequencies, or fan profiles, and repeat the failed section before rerunning the entire battery.
-This way, you'll avoid wasting time and narrow down the source of the problem. with methodology.
+If OCCT detects errors in any of the phases, note the tab and the exact settings (included in the graph subtitles).
+Adjust voltages, frequencies, or fan profiles, and repeat the failed section before running the entire battery again.
+This saves time and helps you narrow down the source of the problem methodically.

 Frequently Asked Questions and Cases: Undervolting in Ryzen and Dataset Options

-With CPUs like a Ryzen 5 7500F undervolted, it's common to ask what to use if the interface shows CPU with mode and threads, but not the traditional "dataset size," and instead you see that option under CPU+RAM with small/medium/large sizes.
-The practical answer: for silicon stability, focus on CPU:OCCT with full threads and, when possible, enable AVX to explore the thermal/electrical limit.
-Then, complement with CPU+RAM, choosing a large dataset to imply more memory.
-There's no one-size-fits-all route, but the important thing is that both cover different gaps: CPU:OCCT detects logic errors quickly, and CPU+RAM strains drivers and latencies.
+With CPUs like a Ryzen 5 7500F undervolting, it's common to wonder what to use if the interface shows CPU mode and threads, but not the traditional "dataset size," while you see that option in CPU+RAM with small/medium/large sizes.
+The practical answer: for silicon stability, focus on CPU:OCCT with all threads and, when possible, enable AVX to explore the thermal/electrical limits.
+Then, complement this with CPU+RAM, choosing a large dataset to allocate more memory.
+There isn't a single best approach, but the important thing is that both address different needs: CPU:OCCT detects logical errors quickly, while CPU+RAM stresses controllers and reduces latency.

 When to stop and how to interpret mistakes

-An early error usually indicates that your voltage headroom is too tight or that there are memory/IMC issues.
-If it only occurs with AVX, you may need a specific offset for those instructions or lower the frequency target under AVX.
-If it appears in GPU:3D with error detection enabled, watch for artifacts: they may indicate excessive GPU OC or unstable VRAM.
-And if it fails on Power Supply, consider checking the power supply (especially if it's old or low-end), because the PSU test is designed to speak loudly when power delivery is weak.
+An early failure usually indicates that your voltage margin is too tight or that there are memory/IMC issues.
+If it only occurs with AVX, you might need a specific offset for those instructions or to lower the AVX low-frequency target.
+If it appears in GPU:3D with error detection enabled, look for artifacts: these can point to excessive GPU overclocking or unstable VRAM.
+And if it fails in Power Supply, consider checking the power supply (especially if it's old or low-end), because the PSU test is designed to reveal the truth when power delivery is lagging.

-A system that undergoes two hours of OCCT doesn't mean absolute infallibility, but it does guarantee a high level of confidence.
-The idea is to combine tests that address different bottlenecks so that errors don't hide.
-With this strategy, OCCT becomes a fast and fairly comprehensive way to certify stability for daily use. or professional.
+A system passing two hours of OCCT doesn't guarantee absolute infallibility, but it does indicate a high degree of confidence.
+The idea is to combine tests that target different bottlenecks so that errors aren't hidden.
+With this strategy, OCCT becomes a quick and fairly comprehensive way to certify stability for everyday or professional use.

-OCCT has earned its reputation because, in addition to gathering very tough tests, it does so in an organized and visual manner, eliminating the need to jump between windows and programs.
-Add to that the fact that it's portable, offers ready-to-save graphical reports, and even allows you to override the power supply, and it's easy to understand why so many enthusiasts, technicians, and assemblers consider it their go-to tool for validating assemblies, detecting defective parts, and consolidating. overclocks or undervolts.
+OCCT has earned its reputation because, in addition to conducting rigorous testing, it does so in an organized and visual way, eliminating the need to switch between windows and programs.
+Add to that its portability, the availability of ready-to-save graphical reports, and the ability to stress-test even the power supply, and it's easy to see why so many enthusiasts, technicians, and system builders rely on it as their go-to tool for validating builds, detecting faulty components, and verifying overclocks or undervolts.